Hera Gallery: Developments

 Since its inception, Hera Gallery has resided in a building that was a garage in the 1920s, then a laundromat, and later a flea market, before finally being outfitted by the founding artists and their loved ones.
 Its landlord throughout this time was a sympathetic URI professor who kept the rent low for them.
 After his recent demise, the family put the land on the market but waited for a buyer whose plan included preserving the gallery.
 In September 2007 it was announced that a buyer plans on demolishing the existing building to create a mixed-use development including residential condominiums and inclusion of the gallery.

+In 2022 the gallery opened their BackSpace Gallery, a space dedicated to showing experimental, multi-media, and installation art.